notthetup/nodeboats-material/getting-started.md

 	- Get your `Access Token` from [here](https://www.spark.io/build/new#cores) and click on `Settings`

 	![](img/access-token.png)
-- Connect to your Spark Core from your laptop's command line with a HTTP GET request using the Spark API.
+- Connect to your Spark Core from your laptop's command line with a HTTP GET request using the Spark Cloud API.
 Note the 4 exposed functions "digitalread", "digitalwrite", "analogread" and "analogwrite"

   ```shell
   $ curl -X GET -H "Authorization: Bearer {ACCESS_TOKEN}" https://api.spark.io/v1/devices/{DEVICE_ID}